External Object (Catalog, Schema, Table) Usage Guide

 2. Streaming Data Ingestion

-- Advantage: Real-time data querying and processing
+- Benefit: Real-time data querying and processing

 - Application: Real-time monitoring, event processing